 At Columbia, we must bring our most advanced thinking and most sophisticated methods to bear on achieving greater justice.
 As we do, we learn from and with the world, avoiding the arrogance of the outside expert by working with partners who understand injustice—and what can remedy it—firsthand.

-In 2017, to amplify such efforts, we have convened a University-wide faculty group addressing social justice.
-As never before, we are working together to harness resources that shape thinking, models, and practical solutions for a fairer world.
+As never before, we are working together and with philanthropic partners to harness resources that shape thinking, models, and practical solutions for a more equitable university community and a more just world.

 People a day are forced to leave their homes due to persecution and conflict